KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant

 \textbf{IDE integration.} GitHub Copilot~\citep{copilot2021}, Cursor~\citep{cursor2024}, and Windsurf~\citep{windsurf2024} provide AI assistance within editors.
 Cursor recently released Composer~2~\citep{cursor2026composer2}, a custom fine-tuned coding model trained with large-scale reinforcement learning that achieves 61.7\% on Terminal Bench~2.0.
-These tools typically operate at the level of code completion or single-turn chat.
 We operate at the level of autonomous multi-step task execution with full tool access and git-level isolation.